Aziiz0/cse15l-lab-reports/lab-report-1-week-2.md

     ssh cs15lwi22@ieng6.ucsd.edu <command>
     ```

 >Use your course specific account.
-This will output whatever command your ran without having to jup into your ssh machine and then run it.
+This will output whatever command your ran without having to jump into your ssh machine and then run it.

 * Compiling and running code the same way.
 To do this type: